 - A bit of advice on the ingredients.
 You can get the cheapest flour, sour cream, milk and even butter but you have to get good vanilla for this recipe!
 It’s the main flavor and you want it to shine so go find a good real vanilla extract and it you want to get points for being fancy use some vanilla bean paste too while you’re at it.
 People love seeing the little specks of vanilla in the cupcakes.

 - Feel free to modify this recipe!
-I especially love these cupcakes with a dollop of Italian meringue buttercream on top as it’s less sweet and lighter (Tasting not calories) than American buttercream.
+I especially love to make these cupcakes with a dollop of Italian meringue buttercream on top as it’s less sweet and lighter (Tasting not calories) than American buttercream or other frosting options.

 - You can definitely add sprinkles to this, 1/3 of a cup should do, to make this an amazing funfetti cupcake!

-- Baking papers come in different sizes and everyone’s oven is slightly different.
+- Cupcakes liners come in different sizes and everyone’s oven is slightly different.
 I like to turn my pan halfway through baking and toward the end of the baking time I keep a close eye on the oven.